 Deep brain stimulation used to be used to treat severe cases of depression.

 It is currently being researched to help treat severe cases of cluster headache.
+(As is hyperbaric oxygen!
+Which one would you pick?)

 A pacemaker like medical device is implanted in the head and sends regular electrical impulses to designated parts of the brain known to be associated with migraine attacks.
 The constant pulses of electrical current disrupts the abnormal patterns of brain activity and is thought to restore normal brain rhythms.